ezSQL/ezsql/readme.txt

 Change Log:

+3.02 - Improved ezSQL_recordset, array results of rows are faster

 3.01 - Added a class for query result handling.
-The ezSQL_recordset contains methods that behave like fetch_assoc, fetch_row, and fetch_object (thx Stefanie Janine Stoelting)
+The ezSQL_recordset contains methods that behave like fetch_assoc, fetch_row, and fetch_object

-3.00 - Changed the code to PHP5, added PHPDoc tags, and added unit tests (thx Stefanie Janine Stoelting)
+3.00 - Changed the code to PHP5, added PHPDoc tags, and added unit tests

 2.17 - Updates to ezSQL_postgresql (thx Stefanie Janine Stoelting)